saraiflo/saraiflo.github.io/README.md

 ###TODO

 - Change font
+- Find a way to add nice graphics - https://www.pexels.com/

+Once we get the basics done...

+- Find the css that Nivin recommended

+completed

 - Change Name
 - Change the links to portfolios
 - Add your description
 - Modify your work experience
 - Remove the floating 1/0
-- Find a way to add nice graphics - https://www.pexels.com/

-Once we get the basics done...

-- Find the css that Nivin recommended